 - This is suuuuper important for anyone who isn’t a professional model.
 “What do I do,” is probably the most common question running through a client’s mind.
 Much like a skilled fitness instructor, a great photographer will not only guide you through different poses but also facilitate a flow/environment where you’re free to express yourself in a way that feels natural.

 - Who will be shooting me?
-[If speaking with a studio with multiple locations or photographers]
+[If a studio has more than one photographer]

 - How many outfits does my package include?